openPMD/openPMD-example-datasets/README.md

 ## Examples created with the Particle-In-Cell code PIConGPU

-The files `legacy_datasets.tar.gz` were producsed with the Particle-In-Cell code [PIConGPU](https://picongpu.readthedocs.io).
+The files `legacy_datasets.tar.gz` were produced with the Particle-In-Cell code [PIConGPU](https://picongpu.readthedocs.io).